 20. Brown Living Room Color Scheme

-Play with different brown blends for your living room – from your walls to your floors – as it can actually calm your mind and give a homey feel.
-Use a darker shade of brown for your flooring and compliment it with lighter brown blends for the walls.
+Play with different brown blends for your living room – from your walls to your floors – as it can calm your mind and give a homey feel.
+Use a darker shade of brown for your flooring and compliment it with light brown wall blends.
 Accentuate it with creams and even white to blend with your living room.

 21. White, Grey and Brown